stuij/gba-serial-adventures/README.md

 screen.
 Read below for more info on its features and operation.

 You can also choose your favorite terminal program.
 GNU screen should work on Linux.
-Make sure you enable serial flow control if your cable (and the GBA program) supports it.
 If you use it with the demo program in this repo.
 Press left on the dpad to set the GBA into pass-through mode, which is compatible with dumb terminals.